Katherine Berg – Escape from Russia - Memoirs of a Mennonite

 that led Katherine to Vancouver and eventually to Grand Forks where

-she and the family (Sonia and her son Graeme) invested in, designed, built and operated Golden
+she and the family (daughter Sonia and grandson Graeme) invested in, designed, built and operated Golden

-Heights, Restaurant and B&B, now a community landmark.
-Katherine
+Heights, Restaurant and B&B, which became a community landmark.